 The Driver Status property page gives you an image of the current status of Driver Verifier.
 You can see what drivers the verifier detects.
-The status can be one of the following:
+The status can be one of the following values:

 - Loaded: The driver is currently loaded and verified.

-- Unloaded: The driver is not currently loaded but it was loaded at least once since you restarted the computer.
+- Unloaded: The driver isn't currently loaded, but it was loaded at least once since you restarted the computer.

 - Never Loaded: The driver was never loaded.
 This status can indicate that the driver's image file is corrupted or that you specified a driver name that is missing from the system.

-You can select the list header to sort the list by driver names or status.
+Select the list header to sort the list by driver names or status.
 In the upper-right area of the dialog box, you can view the current types of the verification that are in effect.
-The status of the drivers is updated automatically if you do not switch to manual refresh mode.
+The status of the drivers is updated automatically if you don't switch to manual refresh mode.
 You can modify the refresh rate using the radio buttons in the lower-left area of the dialog box.
-You can also force an update of the status by selecting Update Now.
+To force an update of the status, select Update Now.

-If you enable the Special Pool flag and less than 95 percent of the pool allocations went to the special pool, a warning message is displayed on this page.
-This means that you need to select a smaller set of drivers to verify or add more physical memory to the computer to obtain better coverage of the pool allocations verification.
+If you enable the Special Pool flag, and less than 95 percent of the pool allocations went to the special pool, a warning message is displayed on this page.
+It means that you need to select a smaller set of drivers to verify, or add more physical memory to the computer to obtain better coverage of the pool allocations verification.

-The Global Counters property page shows the current value of some counters maintained by Driver Verifier.
-A zero value for a counter can indicate that the associated Driver Verifier flag is not enabled.
-For example, a value of 0 for the Other/Faults counter indicates that the low resource simulation flag is not enabled.
-You can monitor the activity of the verifier because the values of the counters are updated automatically (by default).
+This property page shows the current value of some counters maintained by Driver Verifier.
+A zero value for a counter can indicate that the associated Driver Verifier flag isn't enabled.
+For example, a value of 0 for the Other/Faults counter indicates that the low resource simulation flag isn't enabled.
+You can monitor the activity of the verifier because the values of the counters are updated automatically by default.
 You can change the refresh rate, switch to manual refresh, or force a refresh using the group of controls in the lower-left area of the dialog box.

 This property page shows more statistics gathered from Driver Verifier.
 All of the counters shown on this page are related to the Pool Tracking flag of the verifier.
-Most of them are per-driver counters (for example, current allocations, current allocated bytes, and so on).
-This means you must select a driver name from the top combination box to view the counters for that specific driver.
+Most of them are per-driver counters, such as current allocations, current allocated bytes, and so on.
+You must select a driver name from the top combination box to view the counters for that specific driver.

 You can use this page to create and modify Driver Verifier settings.
 The settings are saved in the registry and you must restart the computer for the settings to take effect.
 You can use the list to view the currently installed drivers.
 Each driver can be in one of the following states: